ademisler/toolary.github.io/docs/PRIVACY_POLICY.md

 | Diagnostic telemetry | No | N/A | Toolary does not send analytics or crash reports |

 ### Sticky Notes
-Notes are stored under keys prefixed with `toolaryStickyNotes_`.
-Legacy keys (`stickyNotes_`) are migrated in place.
+Notes are stored under keys prefixed with `toolaryStickyNotes_` in `chrome.storage.local`.
+Legacy keys (`stickyNotes_`) are migrated automatically.
 You can remove notes via the sticky notes manager or by clearing the associated keys in Chrome storage.

 ### AI Features
 Toolary includes AI-powered tools that use Google's Gemini API.
 When you use AI features:

 - **Content Processing**: Selected text or page content is sent to Google's Gemini API for processing
 - **API Keys**: Your Gemini API keys are stored locally in `chrome.storage.local` and never shared
-- **History Storage**: AI interactions (summaries, translations, etc.) are stored locally for your convenience
+- **No History Storage**: AI interactions are not stored locally - each request is processed independently
 - **No Data Mining**: We do not collect, analyze, or monetize your AI interactions
-- **User Control**: You can clear AI history and remove API keys at any time
+- **User Control**: You can remove API keys at any time through the AI settings panel
 - **API Endpoint**: `https://generativelanguage.googleapis.com/v1beta`

 ### Copy History Manager